9 April - 12 June 2022

 Please note: books will be available to purchase in person at Kestle Barton during the course of the exhibition, or through the artist’s website: www.abigailreynolds.com.
 Card transaction and p&p fees will be added to online sales.

 Much of my work starts with images printed in books.
 Widely circulated images (for example of London monuments) shape our shared perception of places and identities, by which individuals navigate.
 I often use my work to think about how subjectivity is mapped onto both place and time, photography being a direct way to think about time: you can’t avoid time with a photograph.
 I often work sculpturally with glass, using it like a lens to focus the act of looking.
 This is also an extension of photographic looking which is necessarily through a glass lens.

 Whether I am working on a sculpture, a film, or an event it aligns with a collage sensibility.
 All my work is in essence collage; the practice of bringing found materials into a fresh context.
 As I work, I try to expose and spatialise the ideological and the formal structure of an image or a place.

-She lives in St Just, Cornwall, and has a studio at Porthmeor in St Ives.
-She studied English Literature at St Catherine’s College, Oxford University and subsequently Fine Art as an MA at Goldsmiths College, University of London.
+Abigail Reynolds lives in St Just, Cornwall, and has a studio at Porthmeor in St Ives.
+She studied English Literature at St Catherine’s College Oxford University before an MA in Fine Art at Goldsmiths College, University of London.